shamansir/shamansir.github.io/Blog/blog-en/2006-12-22-php-ajax-sack.md

 ---
-title: "PHP + AJAX = SACK"
+layout: post.html
-author: Anton Kotenko
+title: PHP + AJAX = SACK
-publishDate: 2006-12-22T12:27:00
+datetime: 22 Dec 2006 12:27
-draft: false
+tags: [ php, ajax, sack, javascript ]
 ---

 Occasionally, I've got a task to...
 But I was too lazy to write my own function, to check the browser and blah-blah-blah (the more, as I remember, there are more progressive methods exist already :) ) ...
 Tried to attach [JsHttpRequest from dklab.ru](http://dklab.ru/lib/JsHttpRequest/), but 've got different tricky errors and everything from Mr. D. Koteroff is a little bit misty for me :), 'cause I am not a prof in `PHP` still.
 So I've taken [another sack](http://www.twilightuniverse.com/projects/sack/), named  `SACK` -- Simple AJAX Code-Kit.
 And in this sack everything is so simple and trivial for real -- I haven't needed anything more.

 I was making a primitive form to pop out above the hyperlink, to ask a question and to write it in DB, while not refreshing the page (it is strange, bit it was _not mine_ crazy decision).